Job #: 2015-46

 - Skill in organization.

-- Ability to consistently exercise tact and courtesy.
+- Ability to exercise initiative, creativity and broad communication skills.

 - Ability to communicate effectively.